-Store split peas, lentils, and dal in a cool, dry place such as a pantry or cupboard for 6 months to 1 year.
+Store split peas, lentils, and dal in a cool, dry place such as a pantry or cupboard for up to 1 year.

-Varieties
+Varieties in Bulk

-black-eyed peas - These shiny white beans with the black markings are more closely related to beans than to peas, but like split peas, they do not need to soak overnight.
+Black-eyed Peas - These shiny white beans with the black markings are more closely related to beans than to peas, but like split peas, they do not need to soak overnight.
 They are a favorite in the South and are traditionally served on New Year's Day for good luck, along with collards or other greens, rice, ham hock, and cornbread.
 They have a mild, creamy flavor.

-green split peas - dried green peas that have been split in half for faster cooking; most commonly found in pea soup (see recipe on back).
+Green Split Peas - dried green peas that have been split in half for faster cooking; most commonly found in pea soup.